Purdue-CS193/lab-1-Nups13/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+#Nupur's first CS193 Lab
+- class has helpful tips
+- instructors have more recent experience being a freshman
+- low difficulty and rigor
+- no textbook
+- no exams